As an Amazon Associate I earn from qualifying purchases.

 If you are looking for a brand that will be your go-to, Altras fit that bill.
 They offer many different models of shoes to fit a variety of terrains and preferences.
 They are all zero-drop shoes which good amounts of cushioning and the aforementioned toe-box.

-The Torin has “heel collar” padding which functions similarly to the Guide Rails in Brooks running shoes to give you locked-in feeling and reduce unnecessary movement.
+The Torin has “heel collar” padding which functions similarly to the Guide Rails in Brooks running shoes to give you a locked-in feeling and reduce unnecessary movement.
 All-in-all, I feel that the Torins and Glycerins are close enough in performance that it comes down to personal preference and you should try on both.

 However, if looks matter to you, I will tell you that my wife won’t let me wear my Altras anywhere but the gym or on runs.
 They pretty much look like paddles on your feet.
 Many people don’t mind the looks however and use Altras exclusively if they’re on their feet all day for work, etc.

-The Torin is designed as a road shoe and I use it for road-running when I feel that I need a bit more cushioning than I get from my other shoes.
+The Torin is designed as a road shoe and I use it for road running when I feel that I need a bit more cushioning than I get from my other shoes.

-Option 3 Hoka ONE ONE Bondi 7
+3. Midsole Stiffness & Padding: Hoka ONE ONE Bondi 7

 I’ve been intrigued by HOKA ONE ONE’s shoes for several years but have honestly never owned a pair.
 I’ve just been too content with the shoes I have.
 However, so many big and heavy people swear by their shoes that I just had to include them here.